ajinkya-sh/authentication-app/README.md

 **Request with Valid Token: This the api which is secured and one has to put tokens from signin or signup or generateToken api**

+The token's expiration limit is of 1 hour.

 curl --location 'localhost:8080/api/secure' \
 --header 'Content-Type: application/json' \